 Practicum.
 In addition to the credit requirements, and as stipulated by the professional program approval associations (the American Art Therapy Association and the Canadian Art Therapy Association), each student must successfully complete a minimum of 800 hours (350 direct client contact hours and 450 agency hours) in the practice of art therapy, under faculty supervision, in an approved practicum setting.
 The program emphasizes experience with individual, group, and family formats for therapeutic interventions.
 Students work with different client populations during the first and second year of the practicum.

-Research Paper - CATS 689.
+CATS 689: Research Paper.
 The research paper represents the formal culmination of graduate studies in creative arts therapies.
 This paper includes a literature review and may also include methodology, specific procedures, research population or sample, data collection and analysis, as appropriate to the topic approved by the Creative Arts Therapies Research and Ethics Committee.
 Students develop their proposals for submission to this Committee as a course requirement for CATS 691.
 The required research courses (CATS 691 and ATRP 693) aim to provide students with knowledge of specific research methodologies.

 Language Requirements.
 While there are no formal language requirements, students intending to work in Quebec are strongly encouraged to develop a working knowledge of French.